Flattop grill: French tops

 A French top stove is similar to a flattop grill, except that it is only used with pots and pans.
 A large flame underneath the metal plate serves as its heat source, and is directly covered by concentric metal rings.
-The French top's temperature is usually not changed by its user, instead the user moves his pot or pan to a side or edge of the hot plate for slower cooking.
+The French top's temperature is usually not changed by its user, instead the user moves the pot or pan to a side or edge of the hot plate for slower cooking.